How does your elearning sound?

-Adding music is a great way to punch up your title and end screens for your elearning.
+Adding music is a great way to add just a little extra to your title and end screens in your elearning, and a well placed sound can make your activities just that much more effective!
 Here are some tips about how best practices when putting music in your content.

 1. Keep it short and sweet